Division of Macquarie

 The division is located to the west of Sydney, and today it covers a large part of the Blue Mountains, as well as the Hawkesbury region on Sydney's western fringe.

 The current Member for Macquarie, since the 2016 federal election, is Susan Templeman, a member of the Australian Labor Party.

-In 2019, Macquarie was the most marginal seat in the country, held by a 0.19% margin on the 2PP.
-However, in 2022 the Labor margin expanded to a comfortable 7.6%.
+In 2019, Macquarie was the most marginal seat in the country, held by a 0.19-point margin on the 2PP.
+However, in 2022 the Labor margin expanded to a comfortable 7.6 points.

 Geography

+Macquarie is located on Sydney's western fringe.
+It covers all of the City of Blue Mountains and the City of Hawkesbury.
+It also includes the suburbs of the City of Penrith that lie west of the Nepean River (Emu Plains, Emu Heights and Leonay) and an uninhabited part of the Wollondilly Shire located in national parks.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.